muses-code-js/learn-html/_steps/step3-marking-it-up.markdown

 ---
 layout: step
-number: 2
+number: 3
-title: marking it up
+title: Marking it up
-permalink: step2/
+permalink: step3/
 ---

 So let's get started with our first page, `index.html` which is our site's homepage.